htetoozin/node-express-api-starter/README.md

 <a href="https://sutando.org/">Sutando<a> ORM use for database migrations.

-If you want create migration file, run `sutando migrate:make` command line.
+If you want to create migration file, run `sutando migrate:make` command line.
 After run this command, migration file is stored in the `app/database/migrations` directory.

 Create the database migrations:
 ```bash
 sutando migrate:make create_users_table
 ```
 ### Running Migrations
-If you want to execute migration, run `sutando migrate:run` command line.
+If you want to to execute migration, run `sutando migrate:run` command line.
 ```bash
 sutando migrate:run
 ```